wearetriple/dotnet-defaults/NETDefault/UnitTestingWithNUnit&Moq/UnitTesting.md

 - ### ServiceTests.cs

-The test class *only* contains the actual tests without any ceremony.
 This file will be read most often to understand the class we test, so make sure it is clean, easy to read, and consistent.
 Note the following:
 - Test names should contain the _When...ItShould()_ pattern
 - We use the _Arrange_, _Act_, _Assert_ pattern to structure our tests and keep them consistent.
 - _Assert_ is part of the NUnit Framework, which we use to validate our subject.
+- _Assume_ is also part of the NUnit Framework.
+We use this to set up assumptions for our tests.
+If the assumption is not met, the test will be inconclusive.
+This is useful when we want to test a specific scenario, but only if certain conditions are met.
 - _Verify_ is part of Moq and can be used on mocks to verify that a method was called with certain parameters.
-In our example, we use it to verify that the _LogError_ method was called with a certain message.
+In our example, we use it to verify that the logger was called with a certain message.
 This is useful in scenarios where we want to test known side effect of our behavior under test.

 - ### Service.cs